top of page

 • Note: If your version says “Disable echo cancellation” instead of “Echo cancellation” do NOT select it as this has the opposite effect

-6. There should now be a box in the top left of the meeting that says “Turn on Original Sound” – click that at the start of each lesson as we want it to be on.
+6. There should now be a box in the top right of the meeting that says “Original Sound for Musicians: off” – click that at the start of each lesson so it says "Original Sound for Musicians: on" as we want it to be on.
 This step will need to be repeated every time you join your lesson, but the other settings should save -- you can always double check this though by referring back to these instructions.
-You should be able to join the meeting up to 10 minutes before the start time so you can adjust your settings then.

 **Your audio settings should match the green circled boxes in the image below